davinaics/YOLOv8-ObjectDetection-Rapunzel/README.md

 ## 📥 Dataset

-The dataset was created by me using Roboflow and contains annotated images of the Rapunzel character with bounding box labels.
+The dataset was collected through web scraping and annotated using Roboflow with bounding box labels for Rapunzel character detection.

 The dataset includes: